Heel-Turn Face: The South Revisited

 The flag, however, maintained its rebellious status throughout the world, flown in countries from Ireland to Germany and Brazil, and was widely popular during the fall of the Soviet Union in 1988.

 In Brion McClanahan’s 2020 book, “Southern Scribblings”, McClanahan, in his 60 essays, makes the case for why Southerners should be proud of their culture, their heroes, and their symbols.
-By dispelling the false history of the South, McClanahan shows why the South still matters today.
+By dispelling the false history of the South, McClanahan shows why it should still matter today.
 From its cuisine, music, and literature, the South is everything American.

-Known by the states of Alabama, Arkansas, Delaware, Florida, Georgia, Kentucky, Louisiana, Maryland, Mississippi, North Carolina, Oklahoma, South Carolina, Tennessee, Texas, Virginia, West Virginia, and the District of Columbia, the South is mostly recognized for its agrarian origins, for its heat, and long growing season.
+Known by the states of Alabama, Arkansas, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, Oklahoma, South Carolina, Tennessee, Texas, Virginia, and West Virginia, the South is mostly recognized for its agrarian origins, for its heat, and long growing season.
 A common meme on the social media site X is a map of the United States split into two regions: the United States of Canada and Jesusland, the southern Bible Belt, known for its evangelical influence.

 By 2020, two country music groups would bend to cancel culture when the Dixie Chicks and Lady Antebellum dropped their southern monikers to prove their social justice bona fides.
 But, as the woke left’s star is fading, the South’s black hat era may finally be over.
-And the South can once again proclaim, loud and proud, its pride in all things Southern.
+And Southerners can once again proclaim, loud and proud, their pride in all things Southern.

 Comments